 Snakes are rarely found in the centre of Sydney or anywhere around Sydney Harbour.
-One exception might be Lane Cove National Park but unlikely.
-Snakes don’t like people, noise and concrete.
+One exception where you might come across a snake is Lane Cove National Park but again, unlikely.

 Most of the top things to do in Sydney are concentrated around Sydney Harbour and the centre of town.
 So you are quite safe from the snakes if that is where you are likely to be.
 Follow the link below and the pages that come after it and you’ll see what I mean.

 The bush and rural areas around Sydney have more snakes living in them.
 The more you travel into these areas, the more likely it is you will meet one of them.
 Even then, it is unlikely, and even if you are fortunate enough to see a snake, it will be probably as it slivers off into the bush and out of sight.